inpsyde/vip-composer-plugin/README.md

 This way the `/vip` folder can be completely Git-ignored and it also becomes completely disposable, which is a good things for folders that are automatically generated.

-However this approach has also a downside.
-When one of those custom plugin/theme/mu-plugin in the root folder, but also anything in `/config` , `/private` and `/images`, is edited, the local installation will not recognize the changes.
-Because local WordPress `/wp-content` contents are symlinked to the folders inside `/vip` (git-ignored) and not to the what's in root folder (tracked).

-Which means that after every change to those files the plugin command should be run again, to let it copy everything again.

-Besides this being not very "developer friendly" the `--local` option makes the plugin do quite a lot of things, that are not necessary in the case, for example, a single configuration entry or a single MU plugin have been modified.
+However this approach has also **two issues**.

+**The first issue is that "dev paths" in root folder are "copied" into `/vip` folder, which means that at any change the copy has to be done again**.

 This is why the plugin command provides the option `--sync-dev-paths`.

-This flag must be used as the **only** flag, and makes the command just copy the dev paths from root to `/vip`.
+This flag must be used as the **only** flag, and makes the command sync the dev paths from root to `/vip`.

 Example: